 “While approximately 150,000 adults in the U.S. are diagnosed with colorectal cancer each year, less than 200 cases have been diagnosed in children over the last 20 years in the U.S.

 “While rare, there seems to be no ‘youngest age’ that a child can develop colorectal cancer, and it has been reported in infants as young as nine months.”

 The National Cancer Institute Surveillance, Epidemiology and End Results Program (SEER) says that one-tenth of a percent of cases occur in patients under age 20.

 To look at this more broadly, it’s one case in 10 million under age 20, says a report from the Children’s National Medical Center.

 What should parents do?

-Nothing unless your child is showing symptoms such as stomach pain, constipation, diarrhea, blood in the stools, nausea, unexplained weight loss, an overall sick feeling, lump in the abdomen and loss of appetite.
+Nevertheless, additional concerning symptoms include blood in the stools, unexplained weight loss, an overall sick feeling and a loss of appetite.